 Fax: +49 89 35065 - 123

-Legal representatives: Georg Philipp Cotta, Dr Thomas Drosdeck, Dr Maximilian Emanuel Elspas, Dr Detlef Koch, Dr Guido Krüger, Dr Hans-Peter Mechlem, Frank Obermann, Frank Oprée, Prof Dr Hans-Josef Vogel
+Legal representatives: Philipp Cotta, Dr Thomas Drosdeck, Dr Detlef Koch, Dr Guido Krüger, Dr Thomas Lambrich, Frank Obermann, Frank Oprée, Oliver Schwarz, Prof Dr Hans-Josef Vogel

 Our data protection officer can be contacted by e-mail to: Datenschutz@bblaw.com

-This Data Privacy Notice applies to the present internet presence, operated by us (hereinafter also referred to as "Website").
+This Data Privacy Notice applies to the present internet presence, operated by us (hereinafter also referred to as "Website") as well as to further processing activities in connection with advertising and communication measures of our law firm described below.
 Should our internet presence also facilitate access to the offers of other providers ("Third Party Offers"), our Data Privacy Notice shall not apply to such Third Party Offers.
-In this case we are also not responsible for the processing of your personal information in relation to such Third Party Offers within the meaning of Art.
-4 No. 7 DSGVO.
+In this case we are also not responsible for the processing of your personal data within the context of such Third Party Offers as defined in Art.
+4 No. 7 GDPR.

 B. Nature and Volume of Data Processing